issacharben/MaskDetection/Readme.md

-Project SHowcase of Face mask detection using YOLOv5
+Project Showcase of Face mask detection using YOLOv5